 Degree: Bachelor of Laws (LL.B.) + first state examination in Law

-Standard period of study: to complete the LL.B.: 6 semesters (3 years); to complete the first state examination: + 4 semesters (2 years)
+Standard period of study: to complete the LL.B.: 6 semesters (3 years); to take the first state examination: + 4 semesters (2 years)

 ECTS credits: 180

-Foreign language requirements: A good level of proficiency in English is recommended
+Language requirements: A good level of proficiency in English is recommended.

 Program start: Fall semester (September)